Table of Contents

 Scholarships & Financial Aid

 To cover INSEAD Business School MBA program Fees, the program offers over 150 types of scholarships for its MBA program.
-These scholarships are available at both Fontainebleau and Singapore campuses.
+These scholarships are available at both the Fontainebleau and Singapore campuses.
 There are three categories of scholarships available, including need-based, merit-based, and spot scholarships.
 The spot scholarships are awarded immediately without the need for applications based on exceptional admissions profiles.
 Some of the available scholarships include:

 The need-based scholarships include: